Skip to content

 Global Infrastructure

 AZ is one or more Data Center with redundant power, networking and connectivity.
 Isolated from disasters using different facilities.
-Interconnected with low latency network (AWS maps the AZ letter identifiers to different physical AZs for different AWS accounts).
+Interconnected with low latency network (AWS maps the AZ letter identifiers to different physical AZs between different AWS accounts).

 Data centers are independent facilities typically hosting 50k servers up to 80k servers.
 Larger DCs are not desirable because the economy of scale is not that great but the blast radius is becoming too big.
 Inbound traffic is 110 Tbps within a single DC.